LeoKingsCoast/convolution-reverb/README.md

     make install_deps
     ```

 1. Build the application.
-Note: Building the application will require root
-access.
-This is necessary to give the binary the `CAP_IPC_LOCK` capability,
+After building you will need to give the binary the
-required for it to lock memory pages for real-time safety.
+`CAP_IPC_LOCK` capability, required for it to lock memory pages for real-time
+safety.

     ```bash
+    make
-    sudo make
+    sudo setcap cap_ipc_lock=+ep build/conv-rev
     ```

 1. Run the application.
 You should be able to hear the audio of your machine's